ChokMania/snow-crash/level01/Ressources/explications_en.md

-On a accès au fichier **/etc/passwd** sur lequel on effectue un <code>cat</code>.
+We have access to the file **/etc/passwd** on which we make a <code>cat</code>
-On peut observer dans le fichier que l'user flag01 a son mot de passe en visible mais chiffré.
+We can see in the file that the user flag01 has his password visible but encrypted

 <pre>
 flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash
 </pre>

-On utilise donc l'outil de decryptage **john the ripper** avec les commandes suivantes sur un terminal externe :
+So we use the decryption tool **john the ripper** with the following commands on an external terminal :

 <pre>
 <code>> echo "flag01:42hDRfypTqqnw" > passwd</code>